dmbarbour/wikilon/docs/ABCRT.md

 ## Representations

-I'm still waffling between 32-bit vs. 64-bit pointers, and on the allocation/GC models.
+I'm still waffling between 32-bit vs. 64-bit native machine pointers and on the allocation/GC models.
 I might try to fix this up later.
-With 64-bit machine pointers, I could reduce indirection and use much larger contexts.
+With 64-bit machine pointers, I could reduce indirection, leverage larger contexts, have larger 'small integers', and more readily support region-based GC (because I wouldn't need a base address).
 But there would be some space overhead.

+If I was restricted to small integers of at least 60 bits, that should probably be sufficient for most use cases.
+I don't need fantastic support for bignums.

 Memory will be aligned for allocation of two words.
 With 32-bit words, this gives us 3 tag bits in each pointer.
 Small numbers and a few small constants are also represented.

-* xy0 - small integers; plus or minus (2^30 - 1).
+* xy1 - small integers; plus or minus (2^30 - 1).
-* 001 - tagged objects (tag, data...)
+* 000 - tagged objects (tag, data...)
-* 011 - pairs (val, val)
+* 010 - pairs (val, val)
-* 101 - pair in left
+* 100 - pair in left
-* 111 - pair in right
+* 110 - pair in right

 The zero address is not allocated.
 Its meaning depends on the tag bits:

-* 001 - void, an invalid or undefined linear value
+* 000 - void, an invalid or undefined linear value
-* 011 - unit
+* 010 - unit
-* 101 - unit in left (false)
+* 100 - unit in left (false)
-* 111 - unit in right (true, end of list)
+* 110 - unit in right (true, end of list)

 Other than pairs, most things are 'tagged objects'.
 The type of a tagged object is generally determined by the low byte in the first word.
 The upper three bytes are then additional data, e.g. sizes of things or a few flag bits.